Lopinosaurus/LopinMusicConverter/README.md

-# RTCBotWorker
+# NoShower
-The private worker instance of RTCBot
+The private worker instance of NoShower